the convention

 Ummmm…..
 Yes??

-Having listened to Marcia’s Plan, it seemed to me that the biggest drive behind it all was greed, but I was determined to keep an open mind.
+Having listened to Marcia’s Plan, it seemed to me that the driving force behind it all was greed, but I was determined to keep an open mind.

 The following afternoon we left Vicksburg at 3:45 and arrived in Biloxi a little after 7:00.
 The Convention was on the top floor of the Royal D’Iberville Hotel, which appeared to be an expensive venue.
 I had borrowed some of Chris’ clothes so I wouldn’t have to go in shorts and tennis shoes, and had taken yet another one of those showers that Marcia had insisted on a couple of days ago.

 I met a lot of people, then more people.
-Everyone I met had a salesman’s smile and firm handshake.
+Everyone I met had a firm handshake and a salesman’s smile.
 All of them appeared to have known me forever.
 As a natural-born introvert, my preference would’ve been to sit quietly in the corner, fascinated by the actions and interactions, but that wasn’t on my dance card tonight.

 Also, I kept waiting for the food.